 A temporary licence allows a company to run eGambling operations from Alderney for a strictly limited period of time: no more than 30 days continuously or for an aggregate of 60 days in any six month period.
 This type of licence is designed to serve the needs of operators requiring short term use of Alderney based gambling equipment, whether for disaster recovery periods or perhaps for a period of transition from one location to another.
-One temporary licence was in place at the end of 2017.
+There were no temporary licences in place at the end of 2018.